jlehnersd/kardashians/README.md

-# kardashians
-Kardashian tweet NLP classification project
+# Kardashian tweet classifier and app